TheFjonG/Discord4JDocumentation/pages/nifty_examples.rst

         return by;
     }

-j) Alrighty.
+* Alrighty.
 Now that we have that lets jump back to that other class...

 .. code-block:: java